dustywhite7/Econ8310/SlidesCode/7 - Decision Trees.md

 With your teammates, find your best decision tree with the student performance data provided.

-Once you have a tree that you are satisfied with, pickle it (and make sure to use a .pkl extension) and send your model to me.
-We will compare the performance of the preferred model from each team on new student data.
+Once you have a tree that you are satisfied with, compare it to the models made by other groups.
+It's time to start comparing the performance of the preferred model from each team on new student data.

 The winning team will get some bonus points!